The dream for overweight people: just turn up the internal heat and naturally burn off the extra fat.

 Caveat: Being cold activates brown fat through norepinephrine release from the adrenal glands.
-If you are already stressed out, have poor thyroid function, or have adrenal fatigue, using cold to induce brown fat may be adding stress to your already stressed system.
+Therefore, if you are already stressed out, have poor thyroid function, or have adrenal fatigue, using cold to induce brown fat may be adding stress to your already stressed system.
 Use your common sense here and don’t stress your body out too much.

 Rutin is a polyphenol found in fruits and vegetables, which stimulates brown fat (animal study).
 If you want to supplement with rutin, it is available in a powder form as well as in capsules.
 Good food sources include capers, black olives, buckwheat, and asparagus.

 In mice, a diet high in omega-3 fats (specifically DHA) was found to upregulate UCP1 and decrease weight gain.
 Keep in mind that mice have more brown fat than adult humans have, so this may not give people as big of an effect.
 Check your genetic data to see if plant omega-3s are a good source for you.